ScottKirvan/ScottKirvan.github.io/README.md

 ## Branches

-- sk-release
+- published
     - this is the branch on the website
-- master
+- blog-draft
-    - this is my development branch
+- work-dev
-- sk-work.html-dev
+- staged
-    - I've started doing development on a work.html page in this branch - a portfolio page showing examples of the various work I've done over the years
+-

 ---